David Johnson – Chief Executive

 Dr Chelsea Morroni –Sexual & Reproductive Health Consultant (South Africa projects)

 Chelsea Morroni has lived and worked in southern Africa for nearly 20 years.
 She directs the Botswana Sexual and Reproductive Health Initiative, is a medical advisor to the Botswana Family Welfare Organisation, a special advisor to the Botswana Ministry of Health Family Planning Programme and provides family planning training and mentorship for the Network at our South African project sites.
 Chelsea has a BA in social anthropology from Harvard University, an MPH and medical degree from the University of Cape Town, an MPhil and PhD in epidemiology from Columbia University, a Diploma in Tropical Medicine from the London School of Hygiene and Tropical Medicine and a Diploma in Sexual and Reproductive Healthcare from the UK Faculty of Sexual and Reproductive Healthcare.

 Karen Newman – Policy & Advocacy Consultant

-Karen worked for the International Planned Parenthood Federation (IPPF) between 1982 and 2003, focusing on policy and governance issues, with a special responsibility for sexual and reproductive health and rights.
-She was one of the main architects of the IPPF Charter on Sexual and Reproductive Rights.
-Since 2003, Karen has carried out a range of consultancy work and between 2003 and 2010, Karen was a member of the WHO Gender & Rights advisory panel, which she co-chaired from 2007.
+Karen worked for the International Planned Parenthood Federation between 1982 and 2003, focusing on policy and governance issues, with a special responsibility for sexual and reproductive health and rights.
+Since 2003 Karen has carried out a range of consultancy work and, between 2003 and 2010, Karen was a member of the WHO Gender & Rights advisory panel, which she co-chaired from 2007.